stefanosbaros/Stock-market-price-forecasting-via-time-series-models/README.md

 ARIMA(2,1,2) (1-day) | 54.9% | **40.223**
 ARIMA (2,2,2) (1-day) | **56.5%** | 40.701
 HW (2-day) | 51% | 53.633
-ARIMA(2,1,2) (2-day) | 51.8% | 54.199
+ARIMA(2,1,2) (2-day) | **51.8%** | 54.199
 ARIMA (2,2,2) (2-day) | 50.6% | 53.135

 Evidently, the ARIMA(2,2,2) model gives the best performance on forecasting day-ahead stock prices while ARIMA (2,1,2) gives the best performance for predicting two-days-ahead stock prices.
 The sign accuracy for day-ahead stock prices forecasting is satisfactory while for two-days-ahead is not.
-Figures below show the comparison of actual and predicted prices for both day-ahead and 2 days-ahead forecasting algorithms.
+Figures below show the comparison of actual and predicted prices for both day-ahead and two days ahead forecasting algorithms.

 <img src="Figures/predictions_arima212.png" width="750">